-Teresa Mosqueda headed to general, Nikkita Oliver and Sara Nelson lead in Seattle City Council races
+Teresa Mosqueda headed to general, Sara Nelson and Nikkita Oliver lead in Seattle City Council races

 Tuesday night’s primary results show a competitive race shaping up for one of two citywide Seattle City Council seats in the Nov.
 2 general election.

-In the race for Position 8, council incumbent Teresa Mosqueda is headed for general election with nearly 55% of Tuesday’s vote count, an expected outcome given her fundraising advantage over her lesser-known competitors.
+In the race for Position 8, council incumbent Teresa Mosqueda is headed for the general election with nearly 55% of Tuesday’s vote count, an expected outcome given her fundraising advantage over her lesser-known competitors.
 The other citywide position, vacated by council President M. Lorena González in her run for mayor, yielded a more competitive split between Sara Nelson and Nikkita Oliver, with 42% and 35% of Tuesday’s results respectively, leaving Brianna Thomas trailing in third place.

 Results from mail-in ballots will continue to trickle in over the next several days.
 The top two vote-getters from each race will move on to the November election.